SYBA-Squad/.github/profile/README.md

 # Running the Project

 The project consists of three main components:
-1. The gesture recognition program and GUI (multiframe-tokenizer)
+1. The gesture recognition program and GUI
 2. Home Assistant and integrating smart devices
 3. The gesture configuration web interface